 Your navigation is not tracked via this button.
 It does not contain any Twitter script.
 It only contains a clickable external link and a Font Awesome icon representing the Twitter logo.
-This icon is stored in an icon library hosted in the theme we have used to build our Website: Avada.
+This icon is stored in an icon library hosted in the theme we have used to build our website: Avada.
 Avada does not collect any browsing data on our website.

 Please note that by clicking on this button, you will be redirected to the Eurolife account on the Twitter site which has its own cookie and privacy policies over which we have no control.

-4. Delete cookies via your browser
+4. Block and delete cookies via your browser